-The place started out shaped like a rectangle with tapered ends, with the western gates facing the statue of Henri IV, which still stands there today.
+The place started out shaped like a rectangle with tapered ends,the western gates facing the statue of Henri IV, which still stands there today.
 In the Haussmannian renovation of Paris during the mid-19th century, the eastern end of Place Dauphine was demolished to make way for the somewhat-gaudy Palais de Justice.

 Today, Place Dauphine is an ideal spot to take a break and enjoy a glass of wine and a light snack at Le Bar du Caveau or one of the restaurants surrounding the place.
-You can watch boules games or the occassional art show held in the place.
+You can watch boules games or enjoy the occasional art show held in the place.

 It's also a great place to start your walking tour of the Marais.
 Explore the shops along Rue des Francs Bourgeois and stop for a Jewish pastry on Rue des Rosiers.

 Of course, once the kings were gone (French Revolution, and all that), so was Louis' statue.
 Still later, Napoleon had a column erected in the place to commemorate his victory at Austerlitz.
-It was make of the brass cannons he captured and was topped by a flamboyant statue of himself.
+It was made from brass cannons he had captured at that battle, and was topped by a flamboyant statue of himself.
 (Sound familiar?)
-Over the centuries famous dress designers have had stores on Place Vendôme and celebrities have live there, including Chopin who died at Number 12 in 1849.
+Over the centuries famous dress designers have had stores on Place Vendôme and celebrities have lived here, including Chopin, who died at Number 12 in 1849.

-Famous today as providing the best view of the Eiffel Tower, just across the river, it wasn't really that long ago that this was just a hill outside of Paris.
-In fact, it wasn't even called Trocadero until the 1820s, to celebrate a battle French forces had won against Spain.
+Famous today for providing the best view of the Eiffel Tower, just across the river, it wasn't really that long ago that this was just a hill outside of Paris.
+In fact, it wasn't even called Trocadero until the 1820s, to celebrate a battle French forces won against Spain.